Published at: 2025-10-30

 Step 3: Configure conversion relationships

-In this phase, the target object and source object must have an association (configured via lookup fields) to support business tracking and write-back.
+In this phase, the target object and source object must have a lookup relationship.
+Configure lookup fields to support subsequent business tracking and write-back.

 | Key Configuration Items | Description |